Ara Damansara LRT station

-Ara Damansara LRT station is a light rapid transit station in Ara Damansara, Petaling Jaya, Selangor, Malaysia.
-It is operated under the LRT Kelana Jaya Line.
+Ara Damansara LRT station is a light rapid transit (LRT) station in Ara Damansara (PJU 1A), Petaling Jaya, Selangor, Malaysia.
+It is served by the LRT Kelana Jaya Line.
 Like most other LRT stations operating in the Klang Valley, this station is elevated.

-The station has an entrance from the neighbourhood of Taman Mayang Emas near the Evolve concept mall and the Japanese School of Kuala Lumpur, and another entrance from the Sultan Abdul Aziz Shah Airport Highway which it faces.
+The station has an entrance from the neighbourhood of Taman Mayang Emas near the Evolve Concept Mall and the Japanese School of Kuala Lumpur, and another entrance from the Sultan Abdul Aziz Shah Airport Highway which it faces.